 RFAC 1008 - Compressors

-This course will introduce the Learner to the fundamentals of compression refrigeration and air conditioning methods.
+This course introduces the learner to the fundamentals of compression refrigeration and air conditioning methods.
 It will explain the different types of compressors used in the refrigeration and air conditioning industry.

 RFAC 1011 - Evaporators and Condensers